mheap/nexmo-developer/_documentation/en/voice/voice-api/guides/signed-webhooks.md

 ## Supported Events and Scenarios

-At the moment, only the following events supported:
+At the moment, only the following events are supported:

 * [`started`](/voice/voice-api/webhook-reference#started#started)
 * [`ringing`](/voice/voice-api/webhook-reference#ringing)